-☐ Tributary flows directly into TNW.
-Tributary flows through Pick List tributaries before entering TNW.
-Project waters are Pick List river miles from TNW.
-Project waters are Pick List river miles from RPW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Project waters are Pick List aerial (straight) miles from RPW.
+(a) Relationship with TNW: ☐ Tributary flows directly into TNW.
+Tributary flows through 3 tributaries before entering TNW.
+Project waters are 2-5 river miles from TNW.
+Project waters are 1 (or less) river miles from RPW.
+Project waters are 1-2 aerial (straight) miles from TNW.
+Project waters are 1 (or less) aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
-Explain: Identify flow route to TNW5: Tributary stream order, if known:
+Explain:

-4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid
+4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.